 -Use a file to smooth out the sharp edge.

 -Wrap your bent ring around the mandrel and use the mallet to pound it into a circle.
-(Start trying to make it round on the mandrel at a larger size than you need and then work your way up the mandrel to a smaller size, using the mallet, it makes the process a bit easier.)
+(Start trying to make it round on the mandrel at a larger size than you need.
+Then work your way to a smaller size, using the mallet, it makes the process a bit easier.)
 Be patient with this step – it takes patience and muscles!

 -Polish it up and wear it!